m-e-meyer/Skriptoj/doc/clanlib.md

     string stash_activity_file_name()

 Returns the name of the data file in which stash activity data for the current clan is stored.

+## Commands

+clanlib can also be invoked as a command, though it's mainly just for testing.
+Still, there are some use ful commands.

+### clanlib applications

+Prints a message telling you whether there are pending applications to your clan.